MEET CHRISTINE

 Beyond parenting, I am also proud of my 32 years in the classroom.
 As an English teacher, I viewed my classroom as a place to provide skills and knowledge to my students that would equip them to make the world a better place.
 I wanted to give them the tools needed to become contributing, engaged members of the workforce and of their communities.
 I always tried to challenge them to reach beyond their own comfort zones.

 In 2016, after nearly three decades in the classroom, I was incredibly honored to be named Arizona’s Teacher of the Year.
-Through that experience, I had the opportunity to travel across the state to see first-hand the issues that public schools were – and are -- facing on a daily basis.
-I carry those lessons with me now as I run for re-election to the State Senate from Legislative District 4.
+Through that experience, I had the opportunity to travel across the state to see first-hand the issues that public schools were–and are–facing on a daily basis.
+I carry those lessons with me now as I run to return to the State Senate representing Legislative District 5.

-In the Senate, I've gotten straight to work on solving the problems which impact everyday Arizonans.
+When I served in the Senate earlier, from 2017-2024, I worked to solve the problems which impact everyday Arizonans.
 I shepherded lifesaving harm reduction legislation through the state legislature to legalize testing strips for fentanyl.
-I also led the fight against what would have been incredibly dangerous cuts to our public schools.
+I also led the fight against what would have been incredibly dangerous cuts to our public schools and to our public transportation system.

 I’ve had experience, too, in the ways of running small businesses.
 When I was just six or seven, I started helping in my father’s catering business, doing little jobs, like wrapping silverware in napkins.
 By the time I was 16, I was working 20 to 30 hours a week, preparing and delivering food.
 We used to cater for a meals-on-wheels type of non-profit that delivered food to retirement homes, and I ran the routes.